u-onder/mtf.py/README.md

 A variant, the modulation transfer function (MTF), neglects phase effects, but is equivalent to the OTF in many situations.

-In normal operation MTF is fourier transform of Point Spread Function.
+In normal operation MTF is fourier transform of Point Spread Function (PSF).
-But for slanted edge targeted MTF calculations we use LSF instead of PSF.
+But for slanted edge targeted MTF calculations we use Line Spread Function (LSF) instead of PSF.
 This is because we assume LSF as cross-section of PSF along slant.
 LSF can be optained using detivative of Edge Spread Function (ESF).

+Since LSF is crossection of PSF along slant edge, a better aproach will be calculating MTF for both horizontally and vertically tilted images.

 For line scan operations it is better to calculate along track and across track MTF's.

-Also for non symetrical pixel pitch/sizes it will also be convinient to calculate horizontal and vertical slants.
+Also for non symetrical pixel pitch/sizes sensors it will also be convinient to calculate horizontal and vertical slants.

 Note that, the prefered slant tilt is between 2 degree and 10 degree.